FartyPants/Twinbook/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q5MOB4M)

+New:

+- save state of the tect boxes so when it reloads, the text is back

 It looks simple.
 It works simple.
 But this is a great way of combining Instruction Chat with Notebook.
 You get two huge text boxes!
 On the left, for typing INSTRUCTIONS; on the right, for RESPONSE.

 So what, huh?
 Well, read on.